 At Howarth, we offer a wide range of fencing products, including:

-- Fence Panels.
-Sold with either horizontal or vertical planks, these are large ready-made panels that are made from wooden fencing boards and are designed to easily slide into slotted fence posts.
+Fence Panels.
+These can feature either horizontal or vertical planks and are ready-made; designed to easily slot into fence posts.

-- Fence Boards.
-These can also be purchased individually, alongside posts and rails to create a long and continuous fence.
+Fence Boards.
+Purchased individually, these are used alongside posts and rails to create a long and continuous fence

-- Trellis.
-Used either decoratively or to encourage climbing plants, the trellis is often fixed to the top of your fence panels although free-standing alternatives are also available to create focal points and/or place against walls.
+Trellis.
+Used either decoratively or to encourage climbing plants, trellis fixes to the top of your fence panels although free-standing alternatives are also available to create focal points and/or place against walls.